jonathan-beebe/SparrowQuadBezier/README.md

 Create a path from cubic bezier segments, tween objects along the path, including easing.
 For the [Sparrow Framework](http://gamua.com/sparrow/)

+You might be wondering why it's called SparrowQuadBezier when it should be SparrowCubicBezier.
+I miss-typed the curve name in the original project.
+Maybe I'll rename it someday, but I'm hestant since it'll break links to the url.

 Notable Features
 ----------------